-The Pro 1000 is not a brush that has been officially launched in the UK, which means that if you do find it available on places sites such as Amazon it tends to come at a premium because it has been imported.
+The Pro 1000 on the other hand has not been officially launched in the UK.
+This means that if you do find it available it tends to have been imported from the USA.

 The closest equivalent to the 1000 in the UK is the Pro 600.
-Therefore, if you’re looking to compare the Pro 2 2000 to the next cheapest brush, see our Pro 600 vs Pro 2 2000 post, in which we also rate the 2 2000 as the winner.
+Therefore you may want to read our Pro 600 vs Pro 2 2000.

 - The Pro 2 2000 has 2 cleaning modes (Daily Clean & Sensitive) compared to the 1 mode (Daily Clean) on the Pro 1000.

 - The Pro 2 2000 comes with a CrossAction, Sensi UltraThin or 3D White brush head compared to the CrossAction of the Pro 1000.

 - The Pro 2 2000 has a visible pressure sensor.

 - The Pro 2 2000 has a Li-Ion battery offering 14 days use compared to the 10 days of the NiMH of the Pro 1000.